pschachte/wybe/WYBE.md

 > *name*`(`*param*`:`*type*, ... *param*`:`*type*`)`

-If *name* is an infix operator symbol, you must surround it with backquotes, or declare the constructor with infix infix syntax, much like defining a function whose name is an operator:
+If *name* is an infix operator symbol, you must surround it with backquotes, or declare the constructor with infix syntax, much like defining a function whose name is an operator:

 > `(`*param*`:`*type* *name* *param*`:`*type*`)`